jessicacarin/jessicacarin/README.md

 ## Currently

-Open to new digital marketing opportunities.
+Open to new senior digital marketing, lifecycle, and growth marketing opportunities.

 ---